 Joëlle Jouneau is the president of an association of friends of the works of Fouré, founded in 2010.
 Her publication not only contributes to the inventory of Fouré's oeuvre, it also marks the contemporary approach to demystify the various legends that have been woven around Fouré's life and work.
 It underlines the merits of a factual approach when researching art environments.

 Sometimes art environments remain unnoticed for many years.
 Until at a time it happens they are "discovered".
-Recently collector of outsider art Pavel Konečný (Czech Republic) saw pictures on the internet which intrigued him.
+So it happened that Pavel Konečný. a collector of outsider art from the Czech Republic, saw pictures on the internet which intrigued him.
 Further investigation led to public awareness of the work of Pietro Moschini whose house in Tuscania, Italy, now is a casa-museo.

 The book has the story of Moschini's life and work, with a wealth of pictures.
 It is self-published edition, available by mailing the author.